Yacht-sh/Yacht/README.md

 ## This applicaton has not been updated in a while, I have brought it up to date as much as possible for security.
 Under the "wicked-testdeploy" branch.
 But this will not fully build.

-## However, there is a new version at https://github.com/Yacht-Docker-Container that is almost complete.

-### wickedyoda

 ## Yacht

 Yacht is a container management UI with a focus on templates and 1-click deployments.